varunkumardev/amitmerchant1990.github.io/_posts/2020-08-26-using-simple-yet-effective-caching-for-laravel-queries.md

 });
 ```

 It's as simple as it gets!
 Now, for the next 10 minutes, Laravel will fetch the result from the `books` key of the cache instead of querying the database.
-And this can especially improve the performance of your application when you're complex queries to fetch results.
+And this can especially improve the performance of your application when you're performing complex queries to fetch results.

-There's a `rememberForever` as well which can retrieve an item from the cache or store it forever but you probably shouldn't use it unless the app you're building doesn't get updated in a timely manner.
+There's a `rememberForever` method as well which can retrieve an item from the cache or store it forever but you probably shouldn't use it unless the app you're building doesn't get updated in a timely manner.